Tony Stark: I think I would just cut the wire.

 Tony Stark: A hero?
 Like you?
 You're a laboratory experiment, Rogers.
 Everything special about you came out of a bottle.

 Some of this may come down to semantics.
 In English, for example, the word "hero" comes from the Greek word hērōs, which means "defender" or "to protect".
-In Japanese, "hero" may be used as a loanword, but it is often used interchangeably with "Yuusha" (勇者) which means "person of bravery".
+Japanese works may use the English term "Hero" as a loanword, but it is often translated or used interchangeably with "Yuusha" (勇者) which means "person of bravery".
 This in itself can create dissonance: being brave doesn't always mean protecting, and protecting doesn't always require bravery.

 Common dichotomies include:

 - The Chosen One vs The Unchosen One